Steven Galloway (writer): Sexual and physical assault accusations & defamation lawsuit

-Writing about this hearing in the National Post, Adam Zivo summarized Adair’s ruling:
+Writing about this hearing in the National Post, Adam Zivo summarized Adair's ruling:

-Adair’s decision has been appealed, and a hearing is scheduled to take place in May 2023 in the BC Court of Appeals.
+Adair's decision was appealed, and a hearing took place in May 2023 in the BC Court of Appeals.
+In January 2024, a three judge panel on the appeals court unanimously upheld Justice Adair's ruling and allowed Galloway's suit to proceed further to trial.

+The defendants subsequently appealed to the Supreme Court of Canada in one last attempt to have the case dismissed.
+However, in October 2024, the Supreme Court refused to hear the case and rejected all appeals, with Galloway being awarded costs.
+This means that the defendants now have no more avenue of appeal and that the case will go to trial.
+A trial date has not yet been set.

 Books

 Finnie Walsh

 Galloway's debut novel, Finnie Walsh (2000), was nominated for the Amazon.ca/Books in Canada First Novel Award.
 It was described as "a work about the love of hockey and the way two boys form a bond that carries them through life's tragedies and trials".
 Galloway was recognized for successfully portraying a child's perspective without "giving a child an adult's perspective".
 The ethnic and economic diversity of the characters had critics describing it as a "truly Canadian book both in content and sensibility".
 It was noted that "The style of Galloway's early literary influences, Farley Mowat and John Irving, is apparent" in this first novel.